 A Language Dive empowers students to analyze, understand, and use the language of academic sentences, which often seem opaque to students.
 During a Language Dive, the teacher and students slow down for 10-20 minutes to have a conversation about the meaning, purpose, and structure of a compelling sentence from a complex text or from a learning target, checklist, or rubric included in the curriculum.

 Language Dive Practice

-and listens to the anole, the enemy it
+As the earth spins move(s) through the , and back again.

 Language Dive: Your Turn

 Scaffolds for Success